Scout

 Statistics in the My Ranger tab gratify and inspire the user to countinue scouting and learning about more specimens.Takeaways

-Moving forward, I plan to launch a version of Scout at a small scale with local parks with a team of engineers.
+I'd love to launch a version of Scout at a small scale with local parks with a team of engineers.
 I found it rewarding and insightful to interview users that range from casual, easy-going hikers to those who make it their weekly activity and enjoy the outdoor splendor.
-In order to measure the success in my design criteria, I want to observe how streamlined the app serves in real time.
+In order to measure the success of Scout, I want to publish it to App stores and gather more feedback from real users.